mike-mendoza/extreme_gvw_mexico/EECAN_NPBN/README.md

-# EECAN NPBN GUI
+# EECAN BN GUI
-## A Non-parametric Bayesian Network (NPBN) for modelling axle loads
+## A Gaussian Copula-based Bayesian Network (NPBN) for modelling axle loads.

 This work is based on the publications _A Non-parametric Bayesian Network for multivariate probabilistic modelling of Weigh-in-Motion System Data_ https://doi.org/10.1016/j.trip.2022.100552

-$\mathrm{EECAN}_{\mathrm{NPBN}}$ was used in the research _Mapping extreme gross vehicle weights using a Non-parametric Bayesian Network_
+$\mathrm{EECAN}_{\mathrm{BN}}$ was used in the research _Identifying traffic hazards by mapping extreme gross vehicle weights using Gaussian copula-based Bayesian networks_

 ---

-The Graphical User Interface **EECAN NPBN** can be downloaded from  <span style="font-size:larger;">**[here](https://1drv.ms/u/s!Ao_8atl7piKAmZ82GcBUYvXnU3s3kA?e=iFxzTe)**</span>.
+The Graphical User Interface **EECAN BN** can be downloaded from  <span style="font-size:larger;">**[here](https://1drv.ms/u/s!Ao_8atl7piKAmZ82GcBUYvXnU3s3kA?e=iFxzTe)**</span>.
 It computes synthetic axle loads of five truck types similar to those reported in the Statistic Field Study of Domestic Road Transportation (EECAN, for its acronym in Spanish) origin-destination survey database.

 The surveys have been conducted for four consecutive days per year by the Mexican Ministry of Communications and Transports, in a varying number of stations surveyed every year from 1991 until 2017.

-The Non-parametric Bayesian Network was computed using _PY_BANSHEE_ (paper in review prosses) the python version of BANSHEE MATLAB (https://doi.org/10.1016/j.softx.2020.100588).
+The Bayesian Network was computed using _PY_BANSHEE_ (paper in review prosses) the python version of BANSHEE MATLAB (https://doi.org/10.1016/j.softx.2020.100588).

 The available vehicle types are: